 Taxes are duties levied on certain products and services by the authorities such as an excise and taxation department of a country.
 The concept of tax is not something new and exists for centuries.
 People must pay excise tax that is collected by the government to invest back in providing services and benefits to the people of their state.
 It is the responsibility of the government to provide for the welfare of its people and to manage the distribution of wealth among its masses to keep economic as well as social stability.
 On the other hand, the people must register and pay excise tax as soon as they become eligible as a taxpayer.

-To create policies for controlling the market availability of certain products that could harm humans when used in excess is also the responsibility of a government.
+Creating policies for controlling the market availability of certain products that could harm humans when used in excess is also the responsibility of the government.
 The implementation of excise tax in Dubai and other emirates of UAE is a step towards the same.

 Eligibility for Registering Excise Tax In UAE

 It is very important to understand the tax policy defined by FTA in UAE to know who is supposed to register for and pay excise tax along with clear knowledge of items on which excise duty is implemented.